 DYSART Material.
 Glaze.
 Wedgwood cream coloured glaze.

 DYE Material used during the process.
-For example in sanitaryware manufacture a vegetable dye (which burns away during the firing process leaving no trace) is added to the raw tub of glaze.
+For example in sanitaryware manufacture a vegetable dye (which burns away during the firing process, leaving no trace) is added to the tub of raw glaze.
 Different coloured dyes are used to differentiate between different types of glaze.

 DYEAD Potteries Dialect.
 Dead.